gasparl/expapp/docs/TUTORIAL.md

 for the entire ExpApp as body `{ font-family: Arial, Helvetica, sans-serif; }` ([\[n7\]](https://github.com/gasparl/expapp/search?q=n7)), so that the app will always display all fonts in Arial or, if that is unavailable, a very similar sans serif font type.
-(In the boilerplate, user input text has a different, serif font type [\[n8\]](https://github.com/gasparl/expapp/search?q=n8), so that it would be more distinct from the rest of the text in the ExpApp – but this is of course just a personal preference.)
+(In the template, user input text has a different, serif font type [\[n8\]](https://github.com/gasparl/expapp/search?q=n8), so that it would be more distinct from the rest of the text in the ExpApp – but this is of course just a personal preference.)